notaryproject/notation/specs/commandline/sign.md

   -d,  --debug                      debug mode
   -e,  --expiry duration            optional expiry that provides a "best by use" time for the artifact.
 The duration is specified in minutes(m) and/or hours(h).
 For example: 12h, 30m, 3h20m
   -h,  --help                       help for sign
-  -k,  --key string                 signing key name, for a key previously added to notation's key list.
+       --id string                  key id (required if --plugin is set).
+This is mutually exclusive with the --key flag -k,  --key string                 signing key name, for a key previously added to notation's key list.
+This is mutually exclusive with the --id and --plugin flags
   -p,  --password string            password for registry operations (default to $NOTATION_PASSWORD if not specified)
        --plain-http                 registry access via plain HTTP
-       --plugin-config stringArray  {key}={value} pairs that are passed as it is to a plugin, refer plugin's documentation to set appropriate values
+       --plugin string              signing plugin name.
+This is mutually exclusive with the --key flag --plugin-config stringArray  {key}={value} pairs that are passed as it is to a plugin, refer plugin's documentation to set appropriate values.
        --signature-format string    signature envelope format, options: "jws", "cose" (default "jws") --signature-manifest string  manifest type for signature, options: "image", "artifact" (default "image") -u,  --username string            username for registry operations (default to $NOTATION_USERNAME if not specified)